superneutrino8/netlfix-clone/README.md

 # Netflix - Clone

 This project is a simplified front end clone of Netflix.
 It was created with React and CSS (Grid and Flexbox).
-It uses The MovieDB Api.
+It uses The TMDB API.

 ![example-site](https://raw.githubusercontent.com/superneutrino8/netlfix-clone/master/src/NetflixClone.jpg)